WSA M03: Storage & File Services

 Module 03: Storage & File Services

-• Create and manage SMB file shares
+• SMB shares — create, secure, audit file shares

 Disk Types: Basic vs Dynamic